The Importance of Holiday Marketing

 However, it’s not just holidays during the Winter season that you can create marketing campaigns around.
 Other holidays are huge spending opportunities for customers include:

 - The 4th of July

 - Back to School or College

-The problem is that creating a new marketing campaign usually takes up to 12 weeks, yet marketers are so occupied with other tasks that they huddle over their assets just one week before the holiday comes, making the holiday marketing campaign less successful.
+The problem is that creating new holiday marketing campaigns usually takes up to 12 weeks.
+Yet marketers are so occupied with other tasks that they huddle over their assets just one week before the holiday comes, making the holiday marketing campaign less successful.